If you’re in the market to buy a sewing machine, then get ready to be amazed.

 You don’t have to spend big bucks to sew insanely pretty dresses.
 In fact, even if funds are not a concern for you, I don’t recommend you shell out big wads of cash for your first machine.

 You can get a great model for a reasonable price.
-And if “reasonable” is still out of reach, try Goodwill or a thrift shop for a steal.
+And if “reasonable” is still out of reach, try Craigslist or Goodwill for a steal.

 But whatever you do, ignore the siren calls from those shiny, beautiful machines with too many bells and whistles.